Lindows 4.0 (2003)

 Exiting the fullscreen mode reveals an ugly truth: the tutorial is Flash-based.

 There isn't much software installed by default.
-In fact, almost nothing installed by default, the assumption was that everything will be installed via Click'n'Run.
+In fact, almost nothing is installed by default, the assumption was that everything will be installed via Click'n'Run.
 All dial-up users were sure grateful (that was 2003, remember!).
 Click'n'Run package repository servers are no longer available, and clearly wouldn't have packages for a 2003 version in 2018, but let's start Click'n'Run just to see it's UI:

 Apparently Click'n'Run wasn't mean to handle the situation with inaccessible repository gracefully because a minute later it segfaults:

 The menu is made to look as Windows-like as possible.
-In every section, there's a link to Click'n'Run, how many programs in each category it could actually offer is impossible to find out by now.
+In every section, there's a link to Click'n'Run.
+How many programs in each category it could actually offer is impossible to find out by now.

 Oh yes!
 The user is root!
 It uses root login by default, without an option not to do it, without any warning message about possible consequences!